MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-intune-setup.md

 ## Currently don't use anything

-If you currently don't use any MDM or mobile application manager (MAM) provider, then you have some options:
+If you currently don't use any MDM or mobile application management (MAM) provider, then you have some options:

 - **Microsoft Intune**: If you want a cloud solution for your client devices and Linux, then go straight to Intune.
 For immediate value and protection on your Android and iOS/iPadOS devices, start with app protection policies, as these policies are typically used on unenrolled devices.